During the fall and spring semesters, students can work on campus through the Student Work-Study Program.

 Summer Campus Employment

 During the summer, students can work on campus through Student Employment.
-This is an option for returning students as well as students who have been admitted for the upcoming fall semester.
+This is an option for Students who qualified for work-study during the spring semester and will also be returning in the fall.

 SUMMER ON-CAMPUS POSITIONS